MicrosoftDocs/fabric-docs/docs/database/sql/create.md

     - Make sure that you [Enable SQL database in Fabric using Admin Portal tenant settings](enable.md).
 If you don't, you'll receive an error message "SQL database failed to create."
 - You must be a member of the Admin or Member roles for the workspace to create a SQL database.
 - You can use an existing workspace or [create a new Fabric workspace](../../get-started/workspaces.md).
-- Currently, Fabric SQL database is not available if you have [Private link](../../security/security-private-links-overview.md) enabled on your Fabric tenant.
+- Currently, Fabric SQL database is not available if you had [Private link](../../security/security-private-links-overview.md) enabled on your Fabric tenant at the start of the preview on November 19.

 ## Create new SQL database in Fabric